 Mt Cook Village

-The next day, I drove to Mt Cook Village and the White Horse Hill Doc campsite, Mt Cook National Park.
+The next day, I drove to Mt Cook Village and the White Horse Hill Doc campsite at Mt Cook National Park.
 It had been highly recommended to me and did not disappoint!

 Surrounded by mountains, plenty of space for both vans and tents, toilet blocks and water.
 Plus, it’s so convenient for the many walks in the area, the most famous of which is The Hooker Valley Track, which starts here.